rukkysy/rukkysy/README.md

-# ¡Hola!
-Soy [Rubén Jofré] conocido como rukkysy 👋
+¡Hola!
+Soy Rubén Jofré conocido como rukkysy 👋

-deaaaaaaaa
+Soy Programador Web

 <!---
 rukkysy/rukkysy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.